gildaf/bad-deps/README.md

 # dev-dependencies bug

-This is just an example reproduce the problem we have in cargo
+This repo was made to reproduce the problem we have in cargo

 ## How to run this